nunomourinho/forensicVmAutopsyUserManual/docs/user/add_datasource.rst

 11) **Complete the Procedure and Minimize Autopsy Window**

-   Click on the "Finish" button to round off the 'Add Data Source' wizard.
+   Click on the "Finish" button to round off the 'Add :term:`Data Source`' wizard.
 For better visibility and multitasking, it's advisable to minimize the main Autopsy window at this juncture.

    .. raw:: latex